edgedb/easy-edgedb/chapter6/index.md

 (The concatenation operator works on arrays too, putting them into a single array.
 So `select ['I', 'am'] ++ ['Jonathan', 'Harker'];` gives `{['I', 'am', 'Jonathan', 'Harker']}`.)

+The last type that the concatenation operator works on is bytes.

+## Using `insert` instead of `select` when adding links

 Let's also change the `Vampire` type to link it to `MinorVampire` from that side instead.
 You'll remember that Count Dracula is the only real vampire, while the others are of type `MinorVampire`.
 In the book, any person that Dracula bites becomes his slave - once they die, they become another vampire that lives forever that Dracula can control with his mind (that's what makes the book scary).
 That means we need a `multi link`:

 ```sdl